 We used the <label> tag to give each radio button a name.
 We also used the for attribute to allow the user to select a radio button by using the mouse to click on the text.
 The for attribute of the <label> tag must match the id attribute of the <input> tag to bind the two together and allow this usability with the mouse.

 We used the <textarea> tag along with its rows and cols attributes to set up a text area to allow the user to enter some comments.
 The name attribute was used to pass the value of the text entered to the server.

 Use the mouse to click in the name and comments fields and enter some input and maybe click a different radio button.
 Following is an example:

 Use the mouse to click the submit button and a screen similar to the following will appear.
 Following is an example:

 Reviewing Our Changes

 As you can see the information we entered has been passed across and rendered on the screen.
-How the information was passed across is covered when we look at the

-Servlets section.
 How we extract the information passed in the URL by the

 Lesson 7 Complete

 Modify the HTML to create your own forms until you're confident with basic form creation.